 Terminal C is the United Airlines hub at Newark and one of the busiest United facilities in the country.
 It handles both domestic and international United flights across three concourses: C1, C2, and C3.
 International departures and arrivals are concentrated in C3, which also houses the United Polaris Lounge and Global First Lounge.
 None of these premium lounges permit smoking.

-Smoking areas: Outdoor designated zones at the arrivals and departures levels, with roughly 3 designated spots around the terminal exterior.
+Smoking areas: Outdoor designated areas at the arrivals and departures levels, with roughly 3 designated spots around the terminal exterior.
 The smoking areas near the departures level are accessible before entering the building.

 Post-security smoking: None.
 Concourses C1, C2, and C3 are entirely smoke-free.
 There are no smoking rooms, balconies, or outdoor terraces past security in any concourse.